-First of all, we are all descended from the same slime some 4 billion years ago.
+First of all, we all came from the same slime some 4 billion years ago.

 Third, we go through the exact same stages of life; from egg, to parent, to fuel for the next generation.

-You can’t, because there is no true science of behavior.
-All the disciplines that claim to study behavior focus on narrow slices.
+Why?
+Because there is no true science of behavior.
+All the disciplines that claim to study behavior focus on extremely narrow, and arbitrary slices.

-Yet all are related to people, how we behave, and what we do.
-And none of them are as rigorous as the hard sciences.
+Yet every single one of those disciplines are related to people, how we behave, and what we do.
+And none of them are as rigorous as the “natural” sciences.